-Similarly, honesty is persistent.
 In the first TI survey conducted in 1995, Denmark was rated second globally.
 This persistence is not a matter of chance.
 Danes are born into an honest society and so inherit the expectation that they themselves will be trustworthy.
 Being trusted is a valuable asset: it makes many aspects of life much easier.
-In consequence, individual Danes have a strong incentive valuable this squander through behaving not to asset opportunistically.
+In consequence, individual Danes have a strong incentive not to squander this valuable asset through behaving opportunistically.
 Because people have rationally chosen to protect their reputation for honesty, the entire society has stayed honest.